FIRE 330 Human Resources Management in Fire Service Organizations

 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 The purpose of this paper is to examine the greatest challenges often faced by management within the fire services with a focus on a specific piece of legislation.
 This paper should include a discussion of the specific legislation and how that legislation can and does impact the way in which fire services personnel are managed.
-All papers must be completed through the lens of a Biblical Worldview where students will incorporate appropriate biblical passages and/or resources.
+All papers must be completed through the lens of a Biblical Worldview where the student will incorporate appropriate biblical passages and/or resources.
 The paper must be completed in current APA formatting and consist of at least 750 words (excluding all title, abstract and reference pages).
-In addition to the course text, all papers must utilize at least 4 outside scholarly sources to support evaluation an analysis.
+In addition to the course text, all papers must utilize at least 4 outside scholarly sources to support evaluation and analysis.